TaceoLabs/noir-hydra/README.md

     }
 ```

 For our experiments, we varied the amount of encrypted field elements.
-Hydra outperforms [gMiMC](https://github.com/TaceoLabs/noir-GMiMC/tree/main) starting at 10 Field elements.
-It is possible to only use the Hydra's body to generate eight key stream elements when the plaintext only consists of maximal eight elements:
+Hydra outperforms [GMiMC](https://github.com/TaceoLabs/noir-GMiMC/tree/main) starting at 10 Field elements.
+It is possible to only use the Hydra's body to generate four key stream elements when the plaintext only consists of maximal four elements:

 ```Rust
     use dep::hydra;